Looking for information about developer tools to use with WebSphere Liberty? Start here…

 You can do similar things when using the

 liberty-assembly packaging type.
 You typically install the Liberty server, install additional features if needed, install application EAR or WAR files from other dependent projects, and create a server package that is installed to your local Maven repository.
 You can also include application code in a liberty-assembly project if you want.
-In the 2.0 release of the plug-in, we have bound more goals to the default lifecycle for liberty-assembly projects.
+Starting in the Version 2.0 release of the plug-in, we have bound more goals to the default lifecycle for liberty-assembly projects.

 mvn compile gets the job done.
 Check out the